 It’s time to kick-start your site branding with the SharePoint CSS Experience.
 CSS is used for the vast majority of SharePoint branding.
 Are custom master pages off limits for your site?
 You can completely brand SharePoint without one.

-There are a ton of resources online for learning about CSS properties and their values (such as background and color).
+There are online resources for learning about CSS properties and their values (including our quick CSS Primer course).
 In contrast from that, this course helps you identify and write selectors for SharePoint which then combine the right properties to achieve your desired effect.

 - The starting blocks for writing clean, effective and functional CSS for any version of SharePoint